· By Will Harken

 Strategies for Handling Group Vocals

-Option 1: Create a mono group vocal model and re-widen it.
-It's quick, though lower quality.
+Option 1: Create a mono group vocal model and then re-widen it.
+It's quick but may not provide the best quality.

-Option 2: Create each vocal layer with a solo vocal model.
-Takes longer, but sounds better.
+Option 2: Create each layer with a solo model.
+This is slower but delivers a richer sound.

 Creating a Mono Group Vocal Model

-This method is good for demos or music made for the feels.
+This method is ideal for demos or music with a genuine feel.

 Creating Each Vocal Layer with a Solo Vocal Model

-This involves re-engineering each vocal layer one by one.
-It's time-consuming and requires a good ear for harmonies.
+This approach means you’re re-engineering each vocal layer individually.
+It’s time-consuming and demands a keen ear for harmonies.

-Picture this: Freddie Mercury on lead, Taylor Swift with a counter melody, and James Brown on backing harmonies.
-You'd need separate conversions for each and then mix them.
+Imagine pulling together Freddie Mercury as your lead, Taylor Swift on the counter melody, and James Brown for backing.
+You’ll need to convert each voice separately and then mix them together.

 Combining Both Strategies

-I often use a mix of both strategies for a lyrics swap (check out that service here).
-Layer a group AI vocal as a texture under high-quality solo vocal harmonies for the best of both worlds.
+My go-to is often a mix of both strategies, especially when I have a lyrics swap to do (check out that service here).
+Layer a group AI vocal to give some background texture while bolstering it with high-quality solo harmonies for a fuller effect.

-Hopefully, some AI genius will develop an automatic tool for this someday.
+One can only hope that some tech wizard will create an automatic tool for this someday!

 Mixing Tips for Group Vocals